-On a metaphoric level, our experiences are like peering into the mind of God.
+Our experiences are like peering into the mind of God.

-The metaphor of peering into the mind of God can not be taken literally, though, since the same problem about experiencing sensations and not their causes arises here.
+The metaphor of peering into the mind of God is difficult to take literally, though, since the same problem about experiencing sensations and not their causes arises here.

 Philosophers...should abstain from metaphors (On Motion, §3, AW 504b).